 In response, CUPE 3903 spokesperson Julien Arend says: “Those are not official union actions and they were not undertaken by the union as a group.
 If individual people decide to do things on their own that’s not our issue.
 If there were members of our union in attendance that was something they chose to do on their own initiative.”

 York University now officially holds the record for the longest strike for an English-speaking university in Canada, and tensions have mounted on all sides.

 Arend feels the administration employed bullying tactics of their own.
 “The administration has used the labour disruption to attack and intimidate members of our union, attack and intimidate undergraduate students,” Arend says.

 Students are also infuriated with the length of the labour disruption.
-“My program is only offered at York, so I’m forced to just wait it out as I can’t transfer,” says Hanaa Ameer, a first-year health studies student.
+“My program is only offered at York, so I’m forced to just wait it out as I can’t transfer,” says a first-year student in the faculty of health.
 “I’m frustrated with the fact that now my entire second year will be screwed up.”

-Ameer had planned on completing summer courses to allow her to focus on extracurricular activities in the fall.
+The student, who asked to remain anonymous, had planned on completing summer courses so as to focus on extracurricular activities in the fall.
 But half of the available summer courses were cancelled.
-In addition, she is unable to find a summer job until she knows when classes will end.
+In addition, the student is unable to find a summer job until it is clear when classes will end.